iss000/fhpack/README.md

 ## Apple II Code and Demos ##

-The 6502/65816 versions of the uncompressor (source and binaries), as well as two slideshow applications written in Applesoft and a number of sample files, are provided on the [attached disk images](fhpack_disks.zip) (click "view raw" to download them from github).
+The 6502/65816 versions of the decompressor (source and binaries), as well as two slideshow applications written in Applesoft and a number of sample files, are provided on the [attached disk images](fhpack_disks.zip) (click "view raw" to download them from github).